-Let’s face it: last year was the pits.
-If it taught us anything, it is that we are RESILIENT & malleable.
+If the last few years have taught us anything, it is that we are RESILIENT & malleable.
 Even those who are rooted heavily in routine found they have the ability to go with the flow.
 Distance education, working remotely, grocery deliveries, masks, hand-sanitizer.
 All of these things are now a part of our routines, depending where you live.

 So, what’s so hard about keeping a resolution then?
 Maybe you have failed in the past, but 2020 proves you can do anything if you truly set your mind to it.
 Think of it as another mandate!

 Here are some tips on how to help make & keep some new personal mandates for a successful 2021!

 One way you are guaranteed to fail is if you set yourself up for it.
 Choose something you know you can achieve.
 For example, “Earn a Million Dollars” is a far-fetched goal if you aren’t in the position to do that.
 “Save Ten Thousand Dollars” however, is something that is more realistic.

 Break down your plan.
 Develop a method of attack.
 Keeping with the “Save Ten Thousand Dollars” resolution, outline how much you will need to save a week.
 Then break down how you will do so.
 Like giving up ordering take-out or buying breakfast & choose to cook at home.
 Maybe cancel some subscriptions you may have.
 Figure out how you will stop yourself from impulsively purchasing something.
 Some ideas are calling a friend or visualizing what you will do with that money, like a vacation or a new home.

 Highlight the Benefits (and downfalls) of your Goal